matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 ##### Construction and sharing of the key bundle

+Marking keys as [shareable](#shareable-encryption-sessions) essentially serves as precomputation of which keys Bob needs to decrypt all messages he can see, as defined by the room's history visibility.

+History visibility mechanics prevent changing the visibility of events in hindsight.
+It is thus possible for a room timeline to have "gappy" visibility, i.e. events sent during `shared` visibility in the past are visible, but events more recently sent during `joined` visibility and before joining are not visible.
-Alice's client MAY choose not to share any room history (even messages sent when the history visibility setting would allow sharing) if the current history visibility setting does not allow sharing (i.e. if `history_visibility` is set to `invited` or `joined`).
+In such cases where the current history visibility setting does not allow sharing (i.e. if `history_visibility` is set to `invited` or `joined`), Alice's client MAY choose not to share *any* room history, even messages sent when the history visibility setting would allow sharing.

+In all other cases, Alice's client MUST share all available shareable keys.

-Otherwise, before inviting Bob to a room, Alice's client constructs and sends a key bundle as follows:
+Before inviting Bob to a room, Alice's client constructs and sends a key bundle as follows:

 1. Alice's client SHOULD ensure that it has downloaded all keys relevant to the room from [server-side key backup](#server-side-key-backups), if she is using it.